 I am a Teacher of the Alexander Technique and Tai Chi Chuan in Lancashire and West Yorkshire.
-I have been doing Tai Chi Chuan for 20 years and teaching it for about 12 years and am an instructor member of the Tai Chi Union of Great Britain.
+I have been learning Tai Chi since 1996 and teaching since 2004 and am an instructor member of the Tai Chi Union of Great Britain.
 My Alexander journey started many years ago too (see below) and I have been a fully qualified teaching member of the Society of Teachers of the Alexander Technique (MSTAT) since 2007.

 I hope that my story below might inspire you to take this fantastic opportunity to better use of yourself.